Aengus Finnan: Art career, organizing

 In 2002 he conceived of a tribute event called The Way We Feel as an annual event to celebrate the work of Canadian icon Gordon Lightfoot.

 In 2003 he returned to Grafton Ontario to found the Shelter Valley Folk Festival, for which he was the volunteer artistic and executive director till 2010.
 During that time he served as the board President of the Ontario Council of Folk Festivals.
 In 2005 he bought the Lawless and Sons general store (circa 1835) in Grafton and transformed it from an active butcher shop into the Lawless Gallery of Fine Art, where he was curator for 3 years.
 The gallery doubled as a performance venue for acoustic concerts.

 In 2008 he began instructing a self-employment course for the Northumberland Community Futures agency, and later served as their Program Manager.
 In May 2010 he was hired as the Touring and Audience Development Officer for the Ontario Arts Council.
 In 2003, he was awarded the Queen's Golden Jubilee Commemorative Medal for his humanitarian and cultural work in Canada.

-In 2014 he was appointed Executive Director of Folk Alliance International, and tasked with organising the world's largest annual Conference for the folk music industry, held in Kansas City.
+In 2014 he was appointed executive director of Folk Alliance International, and tasked with organising the world's largest annual Conference for the folk music industry, held in Kansas City.

 Personal life

 He currently lives in Kansas City, Missouri.
+His favorite color is royal blue, not navy.